TiviMate Update Problems Explained: How to Fix Freezing, Crashing & Missing Channels After an Update

 -

-freeze on channel load
+freezing on channel start

 -